Pomegranate (1 piece) and Apple (1 piece)

 How to consume Apple, Pomegranate without glucose spikes

-Consume apples or pomegranates with a source of protein like Greek yogurt, cottage cheese, or a handful of almonds to slow down the absorption of sugars.
+Consume apples and pomegranates with a source of protein or healthy fats, such as a handful of almonds, a slice of cheese, or a dollop of Greek yogurt.
+This can help slow down the absorption of sugars.

 Portion Control